grwlf/vkhs/README.md

     ..
 VKQ will ask for email/password and cache the access token

     $ vkq call groups.search q=Beatles --pretty --access-token-file=.access-token

+Latest versions of the library have `--access-token-flag` option enabled by default.
+Set it to empty value to disable the caching feature.

 Performing custom API calls